-While viewing a dashboard, there is an option to comment leave comments.
-This functions as a discussion forum, where viewers can tag others to highlight specific issues or feedback.
-While inputting a comment, they can also attach an already filtered view so other users can directly go to the specified view without the process of filtering or changing the parameters.
+While viewing a dashboard, there is an option to leave comments.
+This functions as a discussion forum, where viewers can tag others to highlight specific issues or provide feedback.
+While inputting a comment, they can also attach an already filtered view so other users can directly go to the specified view without going through the process of filtering or changing the parameters themselves.
 Encouraging discussions and constructive feedback can help organisations to dig deeper into their data and uncover more insights.

 For Explorers that want to explore further on their own, they have two options – Web Edit and Download.
 Users can alter the current dashboards or create their own versions for analysis while on Tableau server’s web interface.
 Although it looks similar to Tableau Desktop, the web editing functionality is not as flexible.
 It does however, allow users to complete ad hoc analysis on top of the content that has been published and save it for other users to access as well.
 In each of the recent updates, more functionalities for web editing are released.

 Tableau Server allows downloading of the views or dashboards in multiple formats – Image, Data, Crosstab, PDF, PowerPoint, Tableau Workbook.
 This allows for the published dashboard to be used for presentations and sharing, or extracting the data for further transformation and analysis.

 Tableau Server is accessible via both browsers and mobile.
 Available on both the Apple and Android, you can now access their Tableau Server content on the go.
 Dashboards can be developed with mobile or tablet dimensions for viewing on those devices as well.
 The Device Preview feature allows developers to have a look and feel of how the dashboard will look like on different screen sizes.